OVERVIEW

 LUGGAGE TRANSFERS

-Luggage transfers are only needed on the Kumano Kodo Nacahechi and Naksendo routes.
+Luggage transfers are only needed on the Kumano Kodo Nacahechi and Nakasendo routes.
 You will need to bring your luggage with you as you travel from Kyoto to the Kumano Kodo and to the Nakasendo Way.
 It is an unnecessary cost to incur having your luggage travelling separately from you.

 WALKING